moinwiki/moin/docs/admin/backup.rst

 * your data
 * moin configuration, e.g. wikiconfig.py
 * logging configuration, e.g. logging.conf
-* moin script, e.g. moin.wsgi
+* moin deployment script, e.g. moin.wsgi
 * web server configuration, e.g. apache virtualhost config
 * optional: moin code + dependencies; you should at least know which version you ran, so you can reinstall that version when you need to restore